nice-registry/all-the-packages/README.md

 giant registry object to work with, but a 400 MB JSON file is too big to fit in memory on most computers.

+## See Also

+- [package-stream](https://github.com/zeke/package-stream/): An endless stream of clean package data from the npm registry.
+- [nice-package](https://github.com/zeke/nice-package): Clean up messy package metadata from the npm registry

 ## Tests

 ```sh